akshaygangane/ServiceNow-Scripting-Examples/README.md

 # ServiceNow-Scripting-Examples
 This repository contains collection of ServiceNow scripting examples for ITSM automation.

-For ClientScript, I am referencing to a table which has below fileds on the form,
+For ClientScript, I am referencing to a table which has below fileds on the form,,

 🟢 Shipping Case
 Caller